Sanitary Ware Coating Automation

 Deployment Timeline

-Typical lead time depends on project complexity and cleanroom requirements.
+Typical lead time depends on project complexity and paint booth requirements.

 A common project range is:

-(extended for high-volume gigafactory installations or specialized coating chemistries)
+(extended for large fixture programs or specialized glaze and enamel chemistries)

-Tell us about your battery components, coating requirements, production volumes, cleanroom classification, and traceability needs.
+Tell us about your sanitary products, coating requirements, production volumes, booth layout, and finish quality targets.

 Robotic automation can enable: